Preparing for travel can be stressful and hectic as it is, but when you’ve got an ostomy there are a few extra things that you’ll want to be aware of.

 - adhesive remover wipes.

-- portable mirror (try to get one that can be positioned on a flat surface and doesn’t need to be held).
+- a portable mirror (try to get one that can be positioned on a flat surface and doesn’t need to be held).

 - gauze pads.